smoothstepdesign/Multisite-Language-Switcher/about.md

 The plugin uses flag-icons from [FamFamFam](http://famfamfam.com).
 Thanks to Mark James for his great work.
-In addition I would like to thank [Jürgen Mayer](http://blog.jrmayer.co/) for creating the plugin's banner.
+In addition I would like to thank [JÃ¼rgen Mayer](http://blog.jrmayer.co/) for creating the plugin's banner.

 ## Translators